Summary

 For me, this means that a project without risk management does not consciously and actively manage risks, but leaves them to chance.

-Von Peter Roth, 27.
-August 2024
+By Peter Roth, August 27, 2024

 What risk management needs